 Serve Saint Brigid's Day Food

+In Ireland, it was also very common to leave out clothes or ribbon on the eve of Saint Brigid's Day.
 A piece of white cloth or a white silk ribbon was hung on the outside of the front door for the Saint to bless.

 One was also advised to make fresh butter for Saint Brigid’s Day, maybe not a practical idea in modern times.
 You might, however, be willing to prepare a special dinner for Saint Brigid’s Eve.
 And remember that Saint Brigid’s Day was also a day for those who have to give food to those who haven‘t.